![]() | |

 direction.
 It crossed Sevenah’s mind that if by some fantastical chance she was

-actually……not human……then at least she wouldn’t be related to that rude,
+actually… not human… then at least she wouldn’t be related to that rude,

 heartless excuse for a person.
 Thank goodness for Dr. Mikiska and her civility.